 “Pascal always said… we’re family… aren’t we?”
 Kaede whispered out.
 She felt another tear fall onto her fingers as the Princess heartily nodded.

 “Yes, yes!
 We are!”
 Guilt formed in Sylviane’s wisteria gaze even as an adoration for the smaller girl bloomed.
-“I’m really, truly sorry for how I’ve treated you up until now.”
+“I’m really, truly sorry for how I’ve treated you up until now.
+You’ve helped Pascal so many times, risked your life on multiple occasions to defend him.
+Yet I… I’ve shown you only ingratitude.”

 Kaede’s smile took on a forgiving note.
 Her relationship with Sylviane had certainly been rocky up to this point.